sagemath/trac_to_gh/ExoticPorts.md

+I'll put some info here on what I needed to build Sage on some exotic archs.

 Related: [#29143](https://trac.sagemath.org/ticket/29143) - Add to tox.ini 32-bit linux environments and other architectures supported by docker

 ## SageMath 9.0

 ### Raspberry Pi 4B 2GB running Raspbian Buster